MSkjel/LocalPulse2Tibber/README.md

 11. Take a not of the mqtt_url, mqtt_topic and optionally the mqtt_sub_topic(Used by Tibber to control the Pulse, but is not needed)
 12. Change the psk to the correct password for your WiFi network.
 13. Press send and then apply afterwards.
-14. Check that the Pulse now shows on the main screen of the Tibber app(It wont have any data, just make sure the bubble is there).
+14. Check that the Pulse now shows on the main screen of the Tibber app(It wont have any data, just make sure the bubble is there.
+You might have to force-quit the app and restart it for it to show up).

 ## UART/Serial Method